Understanding the Link Between Added Sugar and Cardiovascular Health: Quality vs. Quantity

 Sucrose, also known as table sugar, is extracted mainly from sugar cane and sugar beets.

 Diets high in these manufactured sugars are associated with an increased risk of coronary artery disease, according to a study published on September 1, 2023, in the American Journal of Clinical Nutrition.
-The results were drawn from nutritional and health data for about 144,000 people who participated in two longitudinal studies conducted by Harvard University: the “Nurses’ Health Study” and the “Health Professionals Follow-up Study.”
+The results were drawn from nutritional and health data for regarding 144,000 people who participated in two longitudinal studies conducted by Harvard University: the “Nurses’ Health Study” and the “Health Professionals Follow-up Study.”

 Benefits of sugars from fruits and vegetables